 Conjunctivitis (Pink Eye)-until drainage is clear and redness and matting are gone

 We acknowledge that it is developmentally appropriate for preschool children to struggle with sharing, expressions of anger and frustration and personal boundaries.
 We see it as one of our roles as teachers to help your child develop the social skills necessary to thrive with their peers.
 Our first approach to discipline is redirection.
 If redirection is unsuccessful we will seek to implement a logical consequence ie: you have chosen to throw the car so the car will be put away.
-Each classroom also has a designated “cozy corner” where children who are overstimulated or need a little space from their friends are invited to go to regroup.
+We seek to accommodate children who may feel overstimulated or need a little space from their friends be taking them to a quite place inside or outside of the classroom to regroup.
 One of our biggest goals is to notice the many great behaviors your children display regularly and to reinforce those consistently.

 If a child should cause harm to another child while at the EEC both families will be notified of the incident in writing.
 Neither child’s name will be provided in the report.
 If the child who was harmed shows signs of significant pain or emotional distress their parent or guardian will be called.
 Should we have a child who is repeatedly causing harm to himself or others we will notify the parents and arrange for a conference.
 We will do everything in our power to work with families and to help our students develop appropriate classroom behaviors.
 However, if a child is consistently unsuccessful in the classroom and/or is unable to relate to his or her peers safely the EEC reserves the right to dismiss the child from the program.